OCA/bank-payment/account_banking_mandate_sale_contact/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module combines the functionality of account_banking_mandate_sale with account_banking_mandate_contact and to allows you to add a specific contact mandate to sale orders.
+This module combines the functionality of account_banking_mandate_sale with account_banking_mandate_contact and allows you to set up a default contact mandate for sale orders.

 **Table of contents**